OlegDzhuraev/Core/README.md

 List of the main included features you can read below.

-## Setup Project Tool
+## Tools
-Can be found in the top menu.
+Tools can be found in the top menu, button named **Tools**.

+### Setup Project Tool
 Tool allows to atuo-generate project folders structure and quckly tune most frequently needed for me Editor and Project settings.

+### Level Design - Transform Randomize
+Allows to randomize rotation, scale and position of the scene-selected transforms.

 ## Extensions
 Contains some extensions for Transform, Color, Vectors, Random and other components.